txthinking/brook/README.md

 - **--domain, -d**="": Domain

+- **--example**: Show a minimal example of usage

 - **--short**: Short for A/AAAA

 - **--type, -t**="": Type, such as A (default: A)

 ## dohserver

-Run as standalone doh server
+Run a standalone doh server

 - **--blockDomainList**="": One domain per line, suffix match mode. https://, http:// or local absolute file path.
 Like: https://raw.githubusercontent.com/txthinking/brook/master/programmable/list/example_domain.txt